DarkGeekMS/question-pairs-identifier/code/Classical Approaches/README.md

 ![image](https://drive.google.com/uc?export=view&id=1HyLvXBQKscZxTqvfahWfO8RIz5T33RoT)
 - We may need TfIdf feature to caption these words and not to be biased to them.
+- From the word cloud above, it seems like most of the collected questions are from Indian people, as India is the most common word.
+This may indicate that our features may be biased to Indian people.
+- Words `Best` and `Way` are frequent, which means that many questions are asking about best way to do something.
+- Word `Difference` is frequent as well, which means that many questions are asking about differences between things.

 # Feature extractor and Classical classifiers